How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 ▶ Watch on YouTube & subscribe to The Stack Underflow

 “Extract the invoice accurately” sounds like a complete instruction.
 It is not.
-Run that prompt three times against the same document and you may get a total returned as a string in one response, a hallucinated PO number in another, and a dropped currency field in the third.
-The model did not break — your prompt had gaps, and the model filled them silently, differently every time.
+Run that prompt three times against the same document and you may get a total returned as a string in one response, a hallucinated PO number in a second, and a silently dropped currency field in a third.
+The model did not break — your prompt had gaps, and the model filled them its own way, differently every time.

-The one-sentence version: Vague quality words in prompts are wishes — real acceptance criteria specify output format, edge-case handling, missing-field behavior, and tie-breaking rules so unambiguously that two engineers would write identical test graders from them.
+The one-sentence version: Vague quality words in prompts are wishes — real acceptance criteria specify output format, edge-case handling, missing-field behavior, and ambiguity tie-breakers so precisely that two engineers reading the prompt would write identical test graders from it.

 The Core Problem: Silent Delegation